mattvenn/caravel_board/firmware/chipignite/demos/README.md

 ## Change DLL frequency from the commandline

-You can use this [calculator](https://github.com/kbeckmann/caravel-pll-calculator) to try a new DLL frequency.
+This [calculator](https://github.com/kbeckmann/caravel-pll-calculator) makes it easy to list DLL frequencies and get the required register values.

 The onboard oscillator is 10MHz, and the maximum internal frequency supported by the DLL is around 100MHz.
 After cloning the calculator you can run it like this: